AKVorrat/platformregulation-text/text.md

 ---
 title: Platform Regulation
 subtitle: an attempt at a fundamental rights based proposal
-version: "0.9.6beta"
+version: "1.0"
 ---

 Dominant internet platforms like Facebook, Amazon and Google are more and more becoming the arena of social and legal conflicts.
 We witness a worldwide debate about potential new rules for dominant social media platforms (a so called new "platform regulation").
 These debates are highly complex in a law-based society because they require us to resolve the conflict between fundamental rights and risk delegation of essential tasks to private actors.
 Still, the negative effects of harmful behaviour by these actors increases political appetite for regulation.

 To navigate the upcoming debate, we want to propose, collect, and evaluate concrete policy solutions within the fundamental rights framework of the European Union.
 These proposals have been reviewed by a group of experts from academia, civil society and selected experts.
 The project aims at broad acceptance of developed positions within various European civil society stakeholders.
-Given the complexity and novelty of the underlying problems this proposal can't be seen as the final solution, but instead aims to further the debate.
+Given the complexity and novelty of the underlying problems this proposal cannot be considered the solution to all questions in this field, but instead aims to further the debate with a concrete proposal that also addresses enforcement processes.
+Importantly, this proposal does not tie enforcement to liability as such an approach would inherently create an incentive for over-blocking on the part of platforms.

 This is a policy proposal in the form and in the spirit of a request for comments.
 We invite everybody to participate in the discussion, to provide feedback, and to propose amendments on any of the proposals outlined below on this website. [feedback@platformregulation.eu](mailto:feedback@platformregulation.eu)